Follow the 3Ws and do your Daily Health Check before leaving your residence hall or coming to campus.

 Janna is a native of Watauga Co. and an alumni of Appalachian State University, having completed both an undergraduate and graduate degree in Nutrition.
 Janna enjoys her work with students through the Department of Wellness and Prevention Services.
 When Janna is not engaging students through her work on campus, she enjoys spending time with her family, bouldering, and being outside in general.

-Wellness Coordinator for Student Programs
+Coordinator for Student Social Wellness

 Administrative Support Specialist